 The Office of Financial Assistance sends students notification of any missing financial aid requirements.
 In addition to biweekly emails to the students’ Drew email addresses, letters are periodically sent to the home address to ensure that students can provide all necessary information for completing their financial aid application.
 Drew University cannot finalize a student’s eligibility for financial aid until all missing requirements have been submitted.
 Financial aid may be canceled if all missing requirements are not submitted in a timely manner.
+See a video tutorial on how to view and submit missing requirements.

 To appeal an Unusual Enrollment History (UEH) flag, students must complete the Unusual Enrollment History Appeal Form.